Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 KeyboardEvent.Up); // Subscribe to up events
 ```

-Each subscription method returns a subscription object with all the details.
-Including the unique identifier and event type.
+Each subscription method returns an object with event details, such as a unique identifier and event type.

-#### **Unsubscribe from the event**
+#### **Unsubscribing from keyboard listener events**

 You can unsubscribe from an event using several options.
-Unsubscribe by GUID, by key, and unsubscribe from all events at once.
+Unsubscribe by GUID, by key, or unsubscribe from all events at once.

 ```c#
 // Subscribe to the event